 I usually plan my day the night before when I’m motivated, dedicated, and a step above the rest (haha-anybody recognize that reference?!) which also means that I have not foreseen the next day’s dilemmas or even inspirational moments.
 Which is exactly how this DIY Vintage Crate Succulent Garden came about.

 I just so happened to be doing a little bit of spring cleaning when I came across this gorgeous, vintage crate that was packed away in our attic.
 I’ve always loved the coloring and rustic-y goodness of it but didn’t know exactly how to use it.

 Thankfully I also just so happened to be looking for a solution to combine all of the random succulents that I had around the house at the same time.

 You see, I have this realllyyyy bad habit of constantly propagating my succulent leaves when they fall off by accident, or for whatever reason.

-Which means that I obviously have a lot of succulents in various stages of life throughout my home and my studio.
-Needless to say, I am terrible about remembering to water all of them and figured that they would survive much better in one location rather than their current situation.
+This means that I obviously have a lot of succulents in various stages of life throughout my home and my studio.
+Needless to say, I am terrible about remembering to water all of them and figured that they would survive much better in one location rather than in their current situation.

 Looking for more DIY succulent projects?

 So, I did a little bit of research online about vertical and hanging planters and it looks like your plants need an adjustment period to get established prior to being hung up.

 Here’s what I did to get the ball rolling:

-- I ensured that my vintage crate was sturdy enough to hold the large amount of dirt and sand I would be putting in it.
+- I ensured that my vintage crate was sturdy enough to hold a large amount of dirt and sand I would be putting in it.

 - I stapled black mesh inside the crate to prevent the dirt/sand to fall out in large quantities due to the many openings it had.